Yanethrojas01/Novahostv2/README.md

 - Node.js 18.x or higher
 - npm 9.x or higher
-- A Supabase account (if using Supabase)
+- A Supabase account (if using Supabase for DB and Auth) or a PostgreSQL instance.

 ## Development Setup